facebookresearch/fairseq/README.md

 Check [below](#pre-trained-models) for a full list of pre-trained models available.

 ## Training a New Model

 The following tutorial is for machine translation.
-For an example of how to use Fairseq for language modeling, please see the [language modeling example README](examples/language_model/README.md).
+For an example of how to use Fairseq for other tasks, such as [language modeling](examples/language_model/README.md), please see the `examples/` directory.

 ### Data Pre-processing